This template was contributed by

 Antiquing Medium: Folkart by Plaid

-- Drill holes as indicated on the pattern.
+- Drill holes as indicated on the template.

 - Stain all pieces with your favorite oil based stain.
 Let dry for at least one hour.